|

 ![]() |

-This has to do with how things "stream" past.
-When one is walking through the aisles of a grocery store, there is a "flow field" of visual motion which can be visualized like water going past the prow of a ship.
-In other words, there is divergence.
-Objects to the left side are projected as moving leftward on the periphery of the eye, and objects on the right are projected as moving rightward on the periphery of the eye.
-Ordinarily, the two flow fields cancel out so that there is no net sensation of rotation.
-When flow processing is asymmetrical or tilted, movement through such environments may induce vertigo.
 Also, persons with impaired vestibular input may weight visual sensation greater than normal persons and become unsteady due to the visual impact.
 Many times persons with this symptom become faint and have to leave the environment.
 There is often a panic component.
 Another example of a flow field is the "starfield" screen saver distributed with Microsoft Window's software.

 Patients with vestibular disorders often exhibit increased sway during optic flow.
 (Redfern et al. 1994).